Power series and integral forms of Lame equation in Weierstrass's form: Introduction

-Due to its mathematical complexity there is no analytic solution in closed forms of Lame function\cite{Erde1955,Hobs1931,Whit1952}.
-Because its solution, in the algebraic form or in Weierstrass's form, was a form of a power series that is expressed as three term recurrence relation\cite{Hobs1931,Whit1952}.
-In contrast, most of well-known special functions consist of two term recursion relation (Hypergeometric, Bessel, Legendre, Kummer functions, etc).
+Due to its mathematical complexity there are no analytic solutions in closed forms of Lame equation \cite{Erde1955,Hobs1931,Whit1952}.
+Because its solution, in the algebraic form or Weierstrass's form, was a form of a power series that is expressed as a 3-term recurrence relation \cite{Hobs1931,Whit1952}.
+In contrast, most of well-known special functions consist of 2-term recursion relations (Hypergeometric, Bessel, Legendre, Kummer functions, etc).

-In my previous paper\cite{Chou2012f}, applying three term recurrence formula.\cite{chou2012b}, I showed the power series expansion in closed forms of Lame function in the algebraic form (infinite series and polynomial) including all higher terms of $A_n$'s by applying three term recurrence formula \cite{chou2012b}.\footnote{`` higher terms of $A_n$'s'' means at least two terms of $A_n$'s.} I obtained representations in form of contour integrals of Lame function in the algebraic form and its asymptotic behavior of it and the boundary condition for $x$.
+In the previous paper\cite{Chou2012f}, applying three term recurrence formula.\cite{chou2012b}, we show the power series expansion in closed forms of Lame equation in the algebraic form (infinite series and polynomial) including all higher terms of $A_n$'s by applying three term recurrence formula \cite{chou2012b}.\footnote{`` higher terms of $A_n$'s'' means at least two terms of $A_n$'s.} We obtain representations in form of contour integrals of Lame equation in the algebraic form and its asymptotic behavior of it and the boundary condition for $x$.

-In this paper I will show the analytic solution of Lame equation in Weierstrass's form.
+In this paper we show the analytic solution of Lame equation in Weierstrass's form.
 Its functions in Weierstrass's form appear as we apply the method of separation of variables to Laplace's equation in an ellipsoidal coordinate system (Gabriel Lame 1837\cite{Lame1837}).

 The Lame equation in Weierstrass's form is defined by